jpoehnelt/secrets-sync-action/README.md

 ### `repositories`

-**Required** New line deliminated regex expressions to select repositories.
-Repositires are limited to those in whcich the token user is an owner or collaborator.
+**Required** Newline delimited regex expressions to select repositories.
+Repositories are limited to those in which the token user is an owner or collaborator.
 Set `repositories_list_regex` to `False` to use a hardcoded list of repositories.
 Archived repositories will be ignored.

 ### `repositories_list_regex`

 If this value is `true` (default), the action will find all repositories available to the token user and filter based upon the regex provided.
-If it is false, it is expected that `repositories` will be an a new line deliminated list in the form of org/name.
+If it is `false`, it is expected that `repositories` will be an a newline delimited list in the form of org/name.

 ### `secrets`

-**Required** New line deliminated regex expressions to select values from `process.env`.
+**Required** Newline delimited regex expressions to select values from `process.env`.
 Use the action env to pass secrets from the repository in which this action runs with the `env` attribute of the step.

 ### `retries`